 4. Live Poker Requires More Skills

-Unlike online poker, where you are playing against a computer while playing at live poker rooms, you are playing against a bunch of other players, the dealer, the casino, and the entire environment involving several distracting and annoying elements.
-It means you should master personal and professional skills, including but not limited to poker table etiquettes, bluffing, reading opponents, emotional control, and focus.
+In online poker, you just play on your screen with no distractions.
+But in live poker, you're dealing with other players, the dealer, the casino setting, and lots of noise and distractions around you.
+It means you should master personal and professional skills, including but not limited to poker table etiquette, bluffing, reading opponents, emotional control, and focus.

 5. Online Poker Is Much Easier For Beginners